Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation

 Code of Ethics

 The Mary J. Szczepanski Foundation may remove annual scholarships from any school which does not follow the rules of integrity and moral values upon which this program is based on.
 Our philosophy is simple and our philanthropy is for our kids.
-Two high schools were stripped of their annual scholarships due to the inappropriate behavior of a male Catholic high school principal and a female varsity volleyball coach.
+Two high schools were stripped of their annual scholarships due to the inappropriate behavior of a male Catholic high school principal and a public school female varsity volleyball coach.

 Rick Szczepanski may remove any special awards from any school whose behavior does not reflect the highest standards.